OpenAMP/openamp-system-reference/examples/zephyr/rpmsg_multi_services/README.rst

 .. zephyr-app-commands::
    :zephyr-app: samples/subsys/ipc/openamp_rsc_table
-   :goals: test

 Linux
 ------

+Enable:

-Enable SAMPLE_RPMSG_CLIENT configuration to build and install the rpmsg_client_sample.ko module on the target.
+- the SAMPLE_RPMSG_CLIENT configuration to build and install the rpmsg_client_sample.ko module on the target,
+- the RPMSG_TTY configuration to build and install the rpmsg_tty.ko module on the target

 Running the sample
 *******************